PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 const viweCustomerPage = require('@pages/BO/customers/view');
 ```

-Note 1: To found the exact locations of the pages to require, check this [link](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/#pages) on our docs, or explore the `pages` folder.
+Note 1: To find the exact locations of the pages to require, read [How to contribute and create UI tests](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/#pages), or explore the `pages` folder.

 Note 2: If a page doesn’t exist yet, you need to create it (in the right folder).